Fajobi13/advanced-3-tier-architecture-/README.md

 #### Prerequisites

  1. Terraform installed
- 2. AWS CLI installed and configured (Guide).
+ 2. AWS CLI installed and configured
  3. An AWS account with sufficient permissions to create resources.

 ## Setup